 Safety of Competitors, Officials and Spectators is considered paramount.
 It is the responsibility of all participants to ensure that all safety standards are complied with, and breaches will not be tolerated.
 The Match Director, Range Officer or WRABF Officials will be responsible to see that appropriate safety precautions are taken.
 It is expected that the Match Director and all competitors will exercise their best judgment to keep our sport safe for all that participate.
 The Range Officer to go over basic safety rules if appropriate before a match if there is any question that anyone in attendance may not be familiar with the rules in effect at that range.
 Team Leaders / Team Captains even if they do not compete have a responsibility to ensure all participants comply with this requirement.

-Please see Sportmanship rule C18i about intoxication and substance abuse on the shooting range.
+Please see Sportsmanship rule C18i about intoxication and substance abuse on the shooting range.

-I.1 Range Officer:
+I.1 Range Officer.

 It is the responsibility of the Range Officer/s to supervise all matches and enforce all safety rules.
-Refusal to comply with an order of the Range Officer shall be grounds for barring a competitor from the range.
+Refusal to comply with a safety order of the Range Officer shall be grounds for barring a competitor from the range.
 Disqualification may result if these procedures are not followed.
+A range officer may disqualify a competitor for contravening any rule set out in this WRABF rules document.
+Should the range officer disqualify a competitor, the competitor should be given the opportunity to complete the relay he/she is busy with.
+This will allow the competitor to lodge a protest against the disqualification.
+Range officers should caution against disqualification of competitors other than range safety.

-I.2 Standard set of commands:
+I.2 Standard set of commands.

 Range Rules at each facility may vary from country to country.
 It is the responsibility of the Organising Committee of each Championship to ensure any individual requirements that may apply are advised to participants.
-However as a minimum, a standard set of commands are provided (see C11 and C12)
+However, as a minimum, a standard set of commands are provided (see C11 and C12)

-I.3 Public Areas:
+I.3 Public Areas.